thehyve/podium/docs/technical-overview.md

 ### User Accounts & Authentication Server

-The UAA component is a Spring Boot application that defines user roles (Admin, Researcher etc), provides methods for user creation, password management, user search, authentication (username/password, OAuth2) etc.
+The UAA component is a Spring Boot application that provides methods for user creation, password management, user search, authentication (username/password, OAuth2) etc, and defines a number of user roles:
+- Podium administrator — technical top-level admin role for users who are responsible for keeping the system up and running;
+- BBMRI administrator — business top-level admin role for users who are responsible for maintaining the list of active organizations within the system;
+- Organisation administrator — role for users who are responsible for keeping organization data up-to-date within the Podium system;
+- Organisation coordinator — role for users who are responsible for the progress of data requests (coordinators receive notifications about new / updated data requests, and are able to approve / reject / mark requests for review);
+- Reviewer — role for users who are supposed to give feedback / advice on data requests;
+- Researcher - the most basic role, able to create and submit data requests.

 UAA server sends out emails to request email verification and send password reset links, to inform Podium administrators of user creation/registration etc.